7 Reasons Not to Skip a Home Inspection

 2. Safety concerns

 An inspection can reveal the presence of harmful substances like radon, carbon monoxide and mold.
 Look for these hazards before it’s officially yours.
-You don’t want any unpleasant surprises when it’s too late to back out.
+You don’t want to find any unpleasant surprises after you’ve signed the contract.

 3. Anticipate future costly repairs